-While introducing the Git in the previous tutorials, we have learnt What is Git and why to use Git.
+While introducing Git in the previous tutorials, we have learned What is Git and why to use Git.
 After that, our next step will be obviously to know how to use Git so that we can start using it.
-Git can be used through two different methods with three different sub methods.
-Both ways has there own advantages and drawbacks.
+Git can be used through two different methods with three different sub-methods.
+Both ways have their own advantages and drawbacks.
 Git can be used via:

 - GUI software

 Git through Shell

 Shell as you must have already known is used for accessing the operating system services.
 These include checking the network through ping or telnet function.
 Shell has many different functions and a shell is used through a command-line interface.
 Git can be used in two different ways on any operating system through shell.
 These are

 When Git was developed it was coded in a similar way to use it on a command line.
 Originally developed for the Linux Kernel project, the idea was the same originally.
 Bash as you know is the terminal of any Linux OS.
 Git Bash is the bash that runs the Git commands on it.
 It is similar to the Unix shell with the same commands as of Linux.
 You can operate git from Git Bash on any operating system.

 A Git bash will look like this with a few commands.

 Git CMD is used on Windows.
 If you are familiar with the command prompt i.e. the shell used on Windows then you can use this one to run Git.
 Git CMD is nothing but CMD which can run Git commands.
 Although you can use it, the most recommended method is the Git bash.
 The reason being CMD is confined to Windows only.
 It will confine your knowledge to Windows only.

 Git through GUI